Sajnin14/FlickNest/README.md

 Website Name: FlickNest
 live URL(client side): https://movie-flicknest.web.app/

+overview: FlickNest is a movie portal that allows users to discover, browse, and explore movies.
+It features movie listings, detailed information, search functionality, and possibly user
+         reviews or watchlists.

 Features:

           i.
 Movie Listings: Display all movies available in the database with titles, posters, genres, and ratings.